Patient lifts

 Types of Specialty Patient Lifts

-These are designed to get an individual on their feet from a sitting position.
-They are only used for people who can support most of their weight while standing and control their upper bodies and the head.
+Designed to help a patient stand from a seated position.
+Best for: Patients who can support most of their body weight and control their upper body and head.

 Heavy Duty Lifts